aaronr8684/resume/resume.md

 **RECENT SIDE PROJECTS**

+- **Automation** - Developed scripts for QRCode generation and 12-month calendar creation from event lists.
-- **Reverse Engineering** – Analyzed NFC and ESP32-based hardware and mobile app APIs using Ghidra, Burp Suite, and Frida for low-level protocol understanding and behavior replication.
+- **Reverse Engineering** – Analyzed NFC and ESP32-based hardware and mobile app APIs using Ghidra, Burp Suite, and Frida for low-level protocol understanding and Restful API behavior sniffing, spoofing, and replication.
 - **Photo Frame** – Built a smart photo frame with a Raspberry Pi, Python, and Nextcloud integration for automated syncing and display of personal media.
 - **Parser Scripts** – Developed Python scripts for parsing and analyzing images, logs, and raw datasets using libraries such as PIL, NumPy, and Pandas for downstream consumption by analytics applications.
 - **Automated Pi Setup** – Created an Ansible playbook to fully automate Raspberry Pi provisioning, enabling rapid deployment for new projects.